SitecoreUnicorn/Unicorn/README.md

 ## Initial Setup
 * Install Unicorn.
 This is as simple as adding the Unicorn NuGet package to your project.
-* Configure what to serialize as a serialization preset.
+* Configure what to serialize in the example configuration's _Predicate_ registration.
 There will be an `App_Config/Include/Serialization.config` file installed, which has a commented example of this syntax.
-* Visit $yoursite/unicorn.axd and tell it to run the initial serialization.
+* Visit $yoursite/unicorn.aspx and it will walk you through initial serialization.
 This will take the preset you configured and serialize all of the included items in it to disk. *NOTE: make sure you serialize an authoritative database with all items present.
 Other databases will be made to look just like this one when sync occurs.*
-* Commit your serialized items to source control
+* Commit your serialized items to source control.

 ## Using Unicorn
 When using Unicorn it's important to follow the expected workflow.

-* When you update/pull from your source control system, you should execute the Sync operation on `/unicorn.axd` if any changes to .item files were present
+* When you update/pull from your source control system, you should execute the Sync operation on `/unicorn.aspx` if any changes to .item files were present
-* When you commit to source control, include your changed items along with your code changes
+* When you commit to source control, include your changed items along with your code changes.
+Unicorn will automatically serialize item changes you make in Sitecore to items that match the predicate(s) configured.
 * Conflicts in items are resolved at the source control level - at any given time, the disk is considered the master copy of the Sitecore items (due to local changes being automatically serialized as they're made)

 ## Unicorn Features

 There are a few special features that Unicorn has that are worth mentioning.

+* You can define multiple _configurations_, which allow you a lot of flexibility: you can serialize items to different places on disk, set up groups that can be synced separately, and override any aspect of Unicorn in each configuration.
 * Unicorn rejects "inconsequential" changes to items.
 The Sitecore Template Editor likes to make a lot of item saves that change nothing but the last modified date and revision.
 These are ignored to reduce churn in your source control.
 * During a sync operation, Unicorn can detect improperly merged renamed items (e.g. two serialized items with the same ID in different files) and will report that fact as an error.
 * Automatic retries are performed in the event of a load failure during a sync, which means that syncing items with a missing template along with the template itself in the same sync session will work correctly.
 * A custom deserialize routine allows Unicorn to report on exactly what was changed about a deserialized item (changed fields, added/removed versions, etc)
 * The control panel writes all console output - e.g. of a sync - to both the screen and the Sitecore log file.
 This provides a handy audit trail of what synchronizations did in the event of someone asking where an item went.
+* You can use _FieldPredicate_s to ignore deserialization and changes to specific fields you don't want to sync.
+* The automatic serialization cannot be blocked by event disabling code because it runs at a data provider level.

 ## Automated Deployment